ZaqxKun/Lua.Script.Teohook/README.md

 # Lua.Script.Teohook
-This Is Lua Script Teohook
+Just A Lua Script For Teohook